R-Rothrock/R-Rothrock/README.md

 # About Me

-I enjoy using the command line to most interfaces (either Debian or Arch, but I'll use any command line except for DOS) I know Debian-based Linux the best, but I like Arch-based distros as well.
+I enjoy using the command line to most interfaces (Bash, Zshell, but I'll use anything except maybe Windows DOS).
+I know Debian-based Linux the best, but I like Arch-based distros as well.

-**My current computer:** HP laptop with Windows 11 (130GB), Kali Linux (60GB), and Arch Linux (30GB).
-16GB RAM, 220-something gigabyte SSD.

 I usually program _Python_ (I know it best) but I use _C++_ when _Python_ is unnecessary and I use shell scripts for automation projects every now and then.